 Sora’s list of Sleights.
 Mickey symbols indicate Friend sleights.

 While Sora and Aladdin run off to the Palace gates (once again never entering the Palace), let’s wrap up the one remaining central game mechanic: Sleights.
-Sleights aren’t hard to understand once you understand Combo Attacks, or at least at the basic level.
-Out once you try to put them into action, you’ll find things are a little more complicated than they may have seemed.
+Sleights aren’t hard to understand once you understand Combo Attacks, at least at the basic level.
+Once you try to put them into action, you’ll find things are a little more complicated.